-The Bausch + Lomb PureVision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens is indicated for daily wear or extended wear from 1 to 30 days between removals, for cleaning and disinfection or disposal of the lens, as recommended by the eye care practitioner.
-The lens is indicated for the correction of refractive ametropia (myopia, hyperopia, and astigmatism) and presbyopia in aphakic and/or not-aphakic persons with non-diseased eyes, exhibiting astigmatism of up to 2.00 diopters, that does not interfere with visual acuity.
-The lens may be prescribed for Frequent / Planned Replacement Wear or Disposable Wear in spherical powers ranging from +6.00D to -18.00D when prescribed for up to 30 days of extended wear and from +20.00D to -20.00D for daily wear or extended wear up to 7 days with add powers ranging from +0.75D to +5.00D.
+Vision Correction The Bausch + Lomb Pure Vision®2 For Astigmatism (balafilcon A) Visibility Tinted Contact Lens is indicated for daily wear or extended wear from 1 to 30 days between removals, for cleaning and disinfection or disposal of the lens, as recommended by the eye care practitioner.
+The lens is indicated for the correction of refractive ametropia (myopia, hyperopia and astigmatism) in aphakic and/or not-aphakic persons with non-diseased eyes, exhibiting astigmatism of up to 500 diopters, which does not interfere with visual acuity.
+The lens may be prescribed for Frequent / Planned Replacement Wear or Disposable Wear in spherical powers ranging from +6000 to -9000 when prescribed for up to 30 days of extended wear and from +20000 to -20000 for daily wear or extended wear up to 7 days.